maithili-k/knowledge-management/README.md

 In these pages, I will segregate the reported problems (addressing the first 3 points above) and we take it from there.
 We can eventually resort to a tooling system (e.g., PUR, etc.) There are tools also being considered SURFsara wide, which as I undersatnd will be tested over the coming weeks (Markus, what was the name of that tool Jeroen E. mentioned?).
-To check the usability of these, or any tool for that matter, we must first identify the type of problems we face and our workflow for handling them.
+To evaluate the usability of these, or any tool for that matter, we must first identify the type of problems we face and our workflow for resolving them.

-If we don't see a solution from these tooling systems in the near future (I say in 2 months) we shall explore other tools as by then I intend to have a framework for knowledge management based on our problem solving workflow.
-These 2 months will give me time to accumulate a variety of problems and ensure all categories are covered after taking inputs from the grid team.
+If we don't see a solution from these tooling systems (ones under consideration at the moment) in the near future (I say in 2 months) we shall explore other tools (suggestions welcome!).
+These 2 months will give me time to accumulate the information on a variety of problems and ensure all are categorized after taking inputs from the grid team.